turtulin/email-generator/README.md

 # email-generator
-HTML email generator for the research area of the University of Camerino
+HTML email generator website for the research area of the University of Camerino